South Sudanese Civil War: Compromise Peace Agreement and second Juba clashes (2015–2016)

 When Dinka cattle herders, allegedly backed by the SPLA, occupied farmland, Azande youth rose up into militias mostly with the Arrow Boys, whose leader Alfred Karaba Futiyo Onyang declared allegiance to SPLM-IO and claimed to have occupied parts of Western Equatoria.
-A new rebel faction calling itself the South Sudan Federal Democratic Party (different from but related to the larger similarly named rebel faction led by Peter Gadet, Gabriel Chang and Gathoth Gatkuoth), made up mostly of Lotuko people formed during this time due to growing perceptions of mistreatment by the "Dinka" government and took over a SPLA outpost in Eastern Equatoria.
+A new rebel faction calling itself the South Sudan Federal Democratic Party (different from but related to the larger similarly named rebel faction led by Peter Gadet, Gabriel Chang and Gathoth Gatkuoth), made up mostly of Lotuko people formed during this time due to growing perceptions of mistreatment by the "Dinka" government and took over an SPLA outpost in Eastern Equatoria.
 In February 2016, Dinka SPLA soldiers attacked a UN camp targeting Nuer and Shilluk who accused the government of annexing parts of their ancestral land.
-About a year after the peace agreement was signed, groups of ethnic Dinka youth and the SPLA targeted members of the Fertit in Wau, killing dozens and forcing more than 120,000 to flee their homes.
-As result, local Fertit tribal militias and groups allied with the SPLM-IO rose in rebellion, causing heavy clashes in the originally relatively peaceful Wau State, which continued for months.
+About a year after the peace agreement was signed, groups of Dinka youth and the SPLA targeted members of the Fertit in Wau, killing dozens and forcing more than 120,000 to flee their homes.
+As result, local Fertit tribal militias and groups allied with the SPLM-IO rose in rebellion, causing heavy clashes in the formerly relatively peaceful Wau State, which continued for months.

 Violence erupted in July 2016 after an attack outside of where President Kiir and Riek Machar were meeting in Juba.
 Fighting spread throughout the city.
 Over 300 people were killed and over 40 people were injured, including civilians.
 In the following week, 26,000 fled to neighboring Uganda.
-Indian Air Force evacuated Indian citizens from the country under Operation Sankat Mochan.
+The Indian Air Force evacuated Indian citizens from the country under Operation Sankat Mochan.
 A spokesman for Riek Machar announced that South Sudan was "back to war" and that opposition forces based in areas of Juba had been attacked by forces loyal to the President.
-Fighting involving heavy machine guns, mortars and tanks was reported in several parts of Juba on 10 July.
-Gun battles broke out near the airport and a UN base forcing the airport to close for safety reasons.
-President Salva Kiir and first Vice-President Riek Machar ordered a ceasefire after days of intense violence.
+Helicopters and tanks were reported in several parts of Juba on 10 July.
+Gun battles broke out near the airport and a UN base forced the airport to close for safety reasons.
+Kiir and Machar ordered a ceasefire after days of intense violence.
 Machar fled Juba after the clashes.

 After a 48-hour ultimatum given by Kiir for Machar to return to Juba to progress with the peace agreement talks passed, the SPLA-IO in Juba appointed lead negotiator Taban Deng Gai to replace Machar and the government accepted him as acting vice-president.
 Machar said any talks would be illegal because Machar had previously fired Gai.
-Machar, with assistance from the UN, went to exile, first to Kinshasa then to Sudan and then to South Africa, where he was allegedly kept in house arrest.
+Machar, with assistance from the UN, went into exile, first to Kinshasa then to Sudan and then to South Africa, where he was allegedly kept under house arrest.

-After Machar's flight, Kiir sent his soldiers to rob the Central Bank of South Sudan at night, and put up $5 million US dollars stored in the central bank's vaults as a reward to anyone who could kill Machar.
+After Machar's flight, Kiir sent his soldiers to rob the Central Bank of South Sudan, and put up $5 million US dollars stored in the central bank's vaults as a reward to anyone who could kill Machar.
 Kiir's spokesman admitted to what had been done, claiming it was justified under the circumstances.